-Melanin is contained in granules in the melanocytes2, but it can not provide any color when sequestered in this way; it must be transferred to the keratinocytes3.
+Second, some biology: Melanin is contained in granules in cells called melanocytes2, but it can not provide any color when sequestered in this way; it must be transferred to another type of cell called keratinocytes3.
 The melanocytes are scattered about, mostly in the bulb and in the cortical layer of the hair, sandwiched between the numerous keratinocytes.
 The melanocytes have long tendrils or dendrites that make contact with the keratinocytes.
 The keratinocytes actually phagocytize the tips of the melanocyte dendrites, stealing a portion of melanocyte cytoplasm that contains the melanin granules.
-Once inside the keratinocytes, the melanin is able to absorb light and give the hair color.
+Once inside the keratinocytes, the melanin is able to absorb light, which gives the hair color.

 1 the pigment found in hair, skin, feathers, etc..
 It is a biopolymer found in granules within melanocytes and transferred to keratinocytes to provide hair color.

 2 the cells in the hair matrix and in the cortex that synthesize melanin.

 3 the cells in which keratin is synthesized within the follicle

 4 a substance that affects the structure or function of a cell or organism.

 5 a protein to which hormones, neurotransmitters and drugs bind.
 They are usually located on cell membranes and elicit a function once bound.

 6 an amino acid found in melanocytes and in neurons that is the starting material for the synthesis of melanin and dopamine, respectively.

 7 a neurotransmitter stored in vesicles of nerve terminals; it is a monoamine that is easily oxidized.
 This neurotransmitter is contained in neuron pathways important in brain stimulation, addiction and control of movement.